45+ Apache Kafka Interview Questions 2025: Streams, Partitions & Spring Integration

 • Embedding in existing application

-5. Spring Kafka Integration
+Spring Kafka Questions

 Spring Kafka simplifies Kafka integration in Spring Boot applications.